State Candidates and the Use of Campaign Funds for Childcare Expenses

 *Updated as of April 2021.
 This page will be continually updated as new information is available.

 In May 2018, the Federal Elections Commission (FEC) ruled that Liuba Grechen Shirley, a congressional candidate from New York, could use campaign funds to cover her campaign-related childcare expenses.
 The FEC issued a similar ruling in 2019 about congressional candidate MJ Hegar (which builds on the previous ruling although the circumstances were slightly different, thus requiring separate rulings).
 Relatedly, in March 2019, US Representative Katie Porter introduced the "Help America Run Act" to codify this practice into law for federal candidates.
 It passed the US House and was sent to the Senate but was not acted upon before the 116th Congress adjourned.
 In March 2021, Representative Porter introduced H.R.1515 to amend the Federal Election Campaign Act of 1971 to provide for the treatment of payments for child care and other personal use services as an authorized campaign expenditure.

 Most states’ laws are silent on the issue of allowing campaign funds for campaign-related childcare expenses.
-Of the 17 states which currently allow or have allowed campaign funds for childcare, only six states have enshrined the practice into law.
+Of the 17 states which currently allow or have allowed campaign funds for childcare, only seven states have enshrined the practice into law.
 A 2018 Minnesota statute specifically lists campaign-related childcare as an allowable expense for campaign funds.
-Utah passed a bill in March 2019 allowing campaign funds to be used for campaign-related childcare expenses, followed by Colorado in May 2019, New York in June 2019, New Hampshire in August 2019, and California in October 2019, and New Jersey in August 2020.
+Utah passed a bill in March 2019 allowing campaign funds to be used for campaign-related childcare expenses, followed by Colorado in May 2019, New York in June 2019, New Hampshire in August 2019, California in October 2019, and New Jersey in August 2020.
 As of March 2021, at least nine other states have bills allowing the practice pending in their legislatures.
-In Rhode Island, a proposed bill passed in the Senate but not in the House; it is expected to be re-introduced in 2020.
-At the same time, the Rhode Island Secrectary of State asked the state elections board to allow it by regulation; in December 2019, the board voted to put the proposal allowing this practice for out for public comment.